Nutritional Therapy vs Health Coaching: Where to Start, Average Salary, How Can You Practice?

 What Is a Health Coach?

-- + Nutritional Therapy Association Nutritional Therapy Practitioner Program (certification)
+- + Nutritional Therapy Association Nutritional Therapy Practitioner Program (certificate)

-- + Institute of Integrative Nutrition Health Coach (certification)
+- + Institute of Integrative Nutrition Health Coach (certificate)

-- + National Society of Health Coaches (certification)
+- + National Society of Health Coaches (certificate)

 - + Beachbody Health Coach (no certification)